 What Are Some Other Warning Signs of Diabetes in Pets?

 While weight loss is one of the early signs of diabetes, the AVMA says there are others that would indicate your pet should be seen by a veterinarian.
 They include:

 - Age (dogs are usually 4-14 years of age and most diagnosed at roughly 7-10 years old; most diabetic cats are older than 6)

-- Increased appetite early on and Decreased appetite (grazing or not eating normally)
+- Increased appetite early on and Decreased appetite as the disease progresses

 - Drinking more than normal

 - Recurring infections (such as urinary tract infections)